Purchase Art Prints

 On November 5th 1922, Howard Carter wrote in his pocket diary: 'Discovered tomb under tomb of Ramsses VI investigated same & found seals intact.'
 The subsequent excavation of the tomb of Tutankhamun captured the public imagination.
 The complete records were deposited in the Griffith Institute Archive shortly after Carter's death.

 Our aim in publishing this material online is to provide an essential resource for scholars, school children and interested adults alike.
-This demanding project has taken 15 years and has been directed by the Keeper of the Archive, Dr Jaromir Malek.
+This demanding project has taken 15 years and has been directed by Dr Jaromir Malek, the former Keeper of the Archive.

 Carter's unique numbering system provides the framework on which the database is constructed.
 Each object, ranging from the outermost shrine (one of four which surrounded Tutankhamun's mummy; 207-01) to the smallest fragment of red ochre found on the floor of the tomb (620-83), was given its own number.
 Carter then recorded the position, size and appearance of the object, supplemented by his detailed drawings.